parkergarrison/overflow/README.md

 		gcc segment_mem.c -o segment_mem

 	Run this binary to examine addresses which are in various memory segments:
-		./segment_mem
+		./segment_mem example output:
-			Address of etext: 080485c8
-			Address of edata: 0804989c
-			Address of end: 080498a8
 			Address in .text: 04244c8d

+			Address of etext: 08048688
-			Address in .data: 08048616
+			Address in .data: 08048690
-			Address in .data: 08049898
+			Address in .data: 0804996c

+			Address of edata: 08049970
-			Address in .bss: 080498a4
+			Address in .bss: 08049978

+			Address of end: 0804997c
-			Address in heap: 0804a008
+			Address in heap: 09a93008

+			...

+			Address in stack: bfd2f98e
+			Address in stack: bfd2f98e
-			Address in stack: bffff4ee
+			Address in stack: bfd2f988

 Exploit Mitigations and Bypasses
-	No Mitigations
+	Exercise 0: No Mitigations
-		Compile wisdom.c without NX
+		Compile wisdom-basic.c without NX
-			gcc wisdom.c -g -o wisdom.out -fno-stack-protector -z execstack
+			gcc wisdom-basic.c -g -fno-stack-protector -z execstack -o wisdom_e0.out

 		Generate a cyclic pattern of length 300 chmod +x ./pat_gen.py
 			./pat_gen.py 300

-		Compute the offset of the pattern
-			chmod +x ./pat_ind.py
+		Compute the offset of the start of the pattern to saved value of EIP chmod +x ./pat_ind.py
 			python ./pat_ind.py [hexdigits]